SyncfusionInstall/wpf-docs/wpf/Scheduler/Appointments.md

 {% endhighlight %}
 {% endtabs %}

 You can schedule meetings for a day by setting `From` and `To` of Meeting class.
-Create meetings of type `ObservableCollection <Meeting>` and assign those appointments collection Meetings to the [ItemsSource](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SfScheduler.html#Syncfusion_UI_Xaml_Scheduler_SfScheduler_ItemsSource) property which is of IEnumerable type.
+Create meetings of type `ObservableCollection <Meeting>` and assign those appointments collection Meetings to the `ItemsSource` property which is of IEnumerable type.

 {% tabs %}
-{% highlight c# %}
+{% highlight %}
 // Creating an instance for custom appointment class Meeting meeting = new Meeting();
 // Setting start time of an event